 It is the policy of the Company and its Board to encourage free and open communication between shareholders and the Board.
-Any shareholder wishing to communicate with the Board should send any communication to the Corporate Secretary, Charles & Colvard, Ltd., 3800 Gateway Blvd., Suite 310, Morrisville, North Carolina 27560.
+Any shareholder wishing to communicate with the Board should send any communication to the Corporate Secretary, Charles & Colvard, Ltd., 300 Perimeter Park Drive, Suite A, Morrisville, North Carolina 27560.
 Any such communication should be in writing, and should state the number of shares beneficially owned by the stockholder making the communication.
 The Corporate Secretary will forward such communication to the full Board or to any individual director or directors to whom the communication is directed unless the communication is unduly hostile, threatening, illegal or similarly inappropriate, in which case the Corporate Secretary has the authority to discard the communication or take appropriate legal action regarding the communication.
 This policy is not designed to preclude other communications between the Board and shareholders on an informal basis.

-Revised Code of Ethics
+Code of Ethics

-In February 2004, the Board of Directors authorized the adoption of two new Codes of Ethics, to replace the old Charles & Colvard Code of Business Ethics.
+The Board of Directors has adopted two Codes of Ethics.
 One Code of Ethics applies to the Company's chief executive and chief financial officers, while the other applies to all Company employees.
 Each Codes of Ethics is available on the Company's website at www.moissanite.com.
+The Company intends to satisfy the disclosure requirement regarding any amendment to, or a waiver of, a provision of the Code of Ethics for the chief executive and chief financial officers by posting such information on its website.